infiniticio/docs.infinitic.io/content/en/workflows/running.md

 <img src="/overview-workflow-executor@2x.png" class="img" width="1280" height="640" alt=""/>

-Workflow executors are stateless workers.
-Their role is to process [workflowTasks](https://medium.com/@gillesbarbier/under-the-hood-of-a-workflow-as-code-event-driven-engine-6107dab9b87c) (special tasks using our workflows to decide what should be done next, based on current workflow history):
+Workflow are orchestrated by workflow executors.
+Their role is to process [workflowTasks](https://medium.com/@gillesbarbier/under-the-hood-of-a-workflow-as-code-event-driven-engine-6107dab9b87c) (special tasks using our workflows to decide what should be done next, based on current workflow history).
+A workflow executor:

-- it listens to Pulsar for messages from the task engine,
+- listens to Pulsar for messages from the task engine,
 - when receiving a message, it processes the workflowTask according to its parameters,
 - and sends serialized return value back to a task engine through Pulsar.